 While a website is a great tool to have for customers to learn more, sometimes the best place for customers to find you instantly is via search engines like Google.
 This is where Google My Business comes in: it’s the search result about your business that people might find when they’re looking for businesses like yours near them.

-Example of a Google My Business listing with the search term “market las vegas” (Image source)
+Here is an example of a Google My Business listing with the search term “market las vegas”.

 Build a Remote Team

 Migrating your business online doesn’t only mean taking your products online; it may also mean an overhaul of the way you run your team.

 Fortunately, many tools can support remote work.
 Slack is a fantastic tool for keeping in touch with your team and sharing files and updates.
 Then you can integrate this with various project management software like Asana or Monday.com to organize your projects and keep an eye on the progress of things.

 Remote work also lets you get access to remote talent that may otherwise be too far away to work within an office but lets you collaborate on creating better online experiences for your customers.

 Launch a Brand Marketing Strategy

 A brand marketing strategy is playing the long game of marketing, but it can provide solid returns over time.
 Create free content to share on your website or social media pages to get customers to trust you and learn from you.

 You want people to see your brand as an authority in your niche, so be generous when creating free content that nurtures your audience and then leads them to purchase from you.